-Taking the time to view these two extraordinary segments filmed right here in Phoenix in 2016 will give added perspective into what First Place is aspiring to do in our community and beyond.
+Taking the time to view these two extraordinary 2016 PBS NewsHour segments filmed right here in Phoenix gives added perspective to what First Place, SARRC and our collaborating partners are achieving in our connected community and beyond.

 Apartments are available for one-year leases.
 Residents in good standing may renew annual leases for an unlimited length of time.

 Yes.
-Residents may live at First Place-Phoenix without being enrolled in the Transition Academy.
-Following the two-year Transition Academy program, former participants may also return to First Place–Phoenix to live in an apartment.
+Residents may live at the First Place Apartments without being enrolled in the Transition Academy.
+Following the two-year, off-site Transition Academy program, graduates may also return to First Place–Phoenix and lease an apartment.

-First Place will have an on-site wellness coordinator who can provide residents with individual assistance with daily healthcare as needed, provide individualized instruction to residents and help them become more independent to manage their personal health regimen.
+First Place has an on-site health and wellness coordinator who can provide residents with individual assistance with daily healthcare as needed, provide individualized instruction and help them become more independent to manage their personal health regimen.

-First Place is also collaborating with Dignity Health St. Joseph’s Hospital & Medical Center/Barrow Neurological Institute—located in close proximity to the property—to create an adult medical care program where all electronic medical records are maintained and a team of sub-specialty physicians addresses medical and health concerns.
+First Place is also collaborating with Dignity Health St. Joseph’s Hospital & Medical Center/Barrow Neurological Institute—located in close proximity to the property—to create an adult medical care program with electronic medical records and a team of subspecialty physicians addressing residents’ medical and health concerns.

-First Place and licensed service providers will maintain current and accurate histories of all residents, helping to ensure that we understand their individual interests, strengths, challenges and concerns and that we in turn help them maximize their potential for independent living.
+First Place resident ambassadors and support specialists take the time to learn about residents, helping to ensure that we understand their individual interests, strengths, challenges and concerns and, in turn, help them maximize their potential for independent living.

 First Place residents may choose from a menu of activities and programs designed to build life, work and social skills.
-Activities will also be balanced with leisure time.
-Participation reports will be shared with residents and their legal guardians to ensure desired levels of engagement.
+Activities are also balanced with leisure time.
+If requested, participation reports are available for sharing with residents and their legal guardians to ensure desired levels of engagement.
 The CORE (Council of Resident Engagement) of First Place, which includes residents, is fully engaged with our Community Life staff to plan activities that align with residents’ interests.

 We are today with housing for adults with autism and special needs where we were 20 years ago with early intervention.
-We can’t let another 20 years pass by before making significant progress with a realistic vision like First Place.
-We must all work together in greater numbers to form collaborations among public, private and nonprofit funding sources.
-It’s also why First Place is collaborating with more than 90 local and national organizations to keep moving forward.
+We can’t wait another 20 years before making significant progress with a realistic vision that produces models like First Place.
+We must all work together in greater numbers to form collaborations among public, private, charitable and nonprofit funding sources.
+It’s also why First Place is collaborating with more than 100 local and national organizations to keep moving forward.